 These are provided by the college at no charge.
 Each headquarters will be supplied with two bulletin boards and four trash cans.
 Extension cords are available by request.

 This is a great job for an individual on the Headquarters Committee.
 Don’t forget that when you arrive, you will be walking into sparsely-furnished rooms.
 Classes can create a more festive place for people to gather by decorating.
 Some classes rent round tables, tablecloths and chairs to set up inside headquarters.
 Alumni and Parent Programs staff will be happy to meet someone from your class at your headquarters in the spring and suggest some inexpensive ways to decorate.

 If you would like a basic PA system with a microphone at your tent, please request this through your liaison.
 They are assigned on a first-come first-served basis.
 If you are hiring a DJ or band, most will offer you use of a microphone rather than reserving one through the college.
 If you require a projector and screen, speakers, stereo system, DVD player, extra refrigerator, etc. for headquarters, you should provide the items or rent them locally.
 Possible suppliers are listed on our Suppliers and Other Useful Contacts page.
 There is usually a television in each headquarters.
-Our staff can also provide updated information.
+Our staff can provide the most up to date information.